Abhiabhishek23/City-surveillance-public/README.md

 - Port busy? `./run.sh stop` then start again, or change PORT in `backend/.env`.
 - Missing deps?
 Re-run `./run.sh setup` (Python 3.10+).
 - Admin auth in dev: set `ADMIN_BYPASS_SECRET` and use `Authorization: Bypass <secret>` in the Admin UI.

+## Deploy Dashboard to Firebase (manual)
+- This repo includes an Actions workflow for Firebase Hosting but it’s manual-only by default.
+- To enable deploys:
+  1. Add repo secrets `FIREBASE_TOKEN` and `FIREBASE_PROJECT_ID`.
+  2. Go to GitHub → Actions → "Build and Deploy Dashboard to Firebase Hosting" → Run workflow.
+  3. If you prefer auto-deploy on push, we can re-enable it with a guarded condition checking secrets.

 ## License
 For demo/research use.
 Ensure you have rights to any datasets/models you add.